nicholastay/personal-web/content/pc.md

 ---
-title: Computer Setups
+title: Computer Specs/Info
 toc: true
 ---

-At the moment, I frequently use a desktop, 2 laptops and a 'server' (of sorts).
+At the moment, I frequently use a desktop, a laptop and a 'server' (of sorts).
 I'll list them based on the hostnames I gave them... there's a story behind each of them usually, but I'll keep them to myself :)

-With regards to the laptops, I primarily use the X230.
+With regards to the laptops, I primarily use the MacBook Air.

 ## Desktops

-### angel
+### cafe

 My current, main computer I use when at home.
-Recently built: January 2021.
+Recently built as part of the move up to Sydney: April 2023.

-- CPU: AMD Ryzen 5 1600AF
+- CPU: AMD Ryzen 5 5600 (w/ stock cooler)
-- MOBO: MSI X470 GAMING PLUS MAX
+- MOBO: ASRock B550M Pro4 mATX AM4
-- RAM: 16GB(2x8) Patriot Viper DDR4-3200 CL16 RGB White
+- RAM: 16G(2x8) TEAMGROUP T-Force Delta DDR4-3200 CL16 RGB Black
-- GPU: ASUS NVIDIA GTX 980 STRIX 4GB
+- GPU: GIGABYTE Radeon RX 6700 XT Eagle 12G
-- SSD: Samsung 970 EVO 500GB M.2 NVMe
+- SSD: Samsung 970 EVO Plus 1TB M.2 NVMe
-- HDD: Seagate Desktop SSHD 2TB 3.5" (64MB Cache) [moved over from '[dream](#dream-aka-breeze)']
-- PSU: be quiet!
-Pure Power 11 600W CM 80 PLUS Gold
+- PSU: Corsair RM750e 750W Full-Modular 80 PLUS Gold
-- CASE: InWin 101 Mid Tower ATX White
+- CASE: Fractal Design Pop Mini Air RGB White Core mATX Clear Tint TG
-- FAN: 3x InWin Sirius Pure ASP120 White ARGB
+- FAN: 3x Fractal Aspect 12 White ARGB (included with case)

 Accessories include:

 - MONITOR: Xiaomi Mi Curved Gaming Monitor 34" 144hz WQHD 21:9
-- MONITOR2: LG Flatron E2251T-BN 21.5" 60hz FHD 16:9
+- MONITOR2: AOC 24G2SP IPS 23.8" FHD 16:9 *(used in portrait; also for SDVX)*
-- MOUSE: Logitech MX Vertical *(for productivity)*
-- MOUSE2: Microsoft Pro IntelliMouse @ 1550DPI *(for gaming)*
+- MOUSE: Microsoft Pro IntelliMouse @ 1550DPI *(for gaming)*
-- KEYBOARD: Keebio Iris Rev. 4 ([self-built](/2022/02/11/iris/); Gateron Yellow) *(for productivity)*
+- KEYBOARD: Keebio Iris Rev. 5 (self-built with Mill-Max hotswaps; Akko CS Sakura) *(for productivity)*
-- KEYBOARD2: Cooler Master Quick Fire XT (Cherry MX Red) *(for gaming)*
-- EARPHONES: KZ ZSN PRO Purple (without mic)
+- KEYBOARD2: Akko MOD 008 Pearl White (with all foams, tape modded; Akko CS Lavender Purple) *(for gaming)*
 - SPEAKER: Sony SRS-X3
-- TABLET: Wacom Intuos Pen Small CTL-480 (previously for osu!)
+- CON: Yuancon SDVX White2 (default buttons/switches)
+	- Trying to get into it!
+USC is pretty cool.
+- CON: Sony DualSense Wireless Controller for PlayStation 5 (White)
+	- I actually use this for Genshin and Honkai, lol -- was great when I was travelling and got PlayCover working on my M2 Mac :)

 Other details: